AlbrechtL/welle.io/README.md

  * ### [welle.io for Windows, Linux and Android (APK)](http://github.com/AlbrechtL/welle.io/releases)
  * ### [welle.io for Android at Google Play](https://play.google.com/store/apps/details?id=io.welle.welle)

-If you discovered an issue use the [forum](https://forum.welle.io/) or open a new [issue](https://github.com/AlbrechtL/welle.io/issues) please.
+If you discovered an issue please open a new [issue](https://github.com/AlbrechtL/welle.io/issues).

 welle.io is under heavy development.
 You can also try the latest developer builds.
 But PLEASE BE WARNED the builds are automatically created and untested.
  * [welle.io next nightly builds](https://bintray.com/albrechtl/welle.io/welle.io_next_nightly#files)